Skip to content

 - Type checking passes (mypy --strict)

-3. Create an AGENTS.md file.
+Create an AGENTS.md file.
 Put it in the repo root to tell the agent the project's tech stack, architectural conventions, and verification commands.
 This is the first step in harness engineering and the highest-ROI step you can take.
+One AGENTS.md file might be more effective than upgrading to a more expensive model — I'm not joking.

-4. Build a diagnostic loop.
+Build a diagnostic loop.
 Don't treat failures as "the model being dumb again."
 Treat them as signals that your harness has a defect.
-Each failure → identify the layer → fix it → never fail that way again.
+Each failure, identify the layer, fix it, never fail that way again.
 After a few rounds, your harness gets stronger and agent performance stabilizes.
+Like road repair — every pothole you fill makes the next stretch smoother.

 A team used Claude Sonnet to add a new API endpoint to a mid-sized Python web app (FastAPI + PostgreSQL + Redis, ~15,000 lines of code).